 - Getting to dispersed campsites involves a bit more adventure and exploration than finding the KOA on the side of the highway.
 Thus, you can expect to have a great time!

 Hopefully by now, you’re convinced to give dispersed camping a go.
-Below I’ve shown some of my favorite spots for freedom camping near Joshua Tree.
+There are two free camping areas that I know of near Joshua Tree:

 Those are my favorite free campsites near Joshua Tree National Park.
 Please leave a comment below if you want to divulge some of your favorite Joshua Tree campsites.